Benohene/pb_majestic_cloding/README.md

 ## Marketing Strategy

-Social Media Marketing
+### Social Media Marketing
-A Facebook Business page has been created and deployed.
-Creating a strong social media campaign and linking back to the site can help drive sales and build a community.
-I have included links to the site on the Facebook page and have added a post including information about the site/free delivery threshold.
+I've established a Facebook Business page and integrated it with the website, aiming to boost sales and foster a community through a robust social media campaign.
+The Facebook page now features links to the website and a post that highlights details about the site and its free delivery threshold.
 ![features](docs/features_images/facebook-page.jpg)

 ## Newsletter Marketing

-I used Mailchimp to set up a newsletter sign-up embedded form on my site, to allow users to supply their email addresses if they are interested in learning more about the site and to drive repeat business.
-An automated Welcome email campaign was created so that when a user subscribes they will receive an email sent from Mailchimp thanking them for subscribing.
-Following this I have created a Newsletter campaign which will be manually initiated by the site owner and each subscriber will receive the Newsletter.
-The hope is to build a community which in turn might lead to returning/new customers and lead to more business.
+I employed Mailchimp to establish a website-embedded newsletter sign-up form, enabling users to share their email addresses for deeper insights into the site and to encourage repeat engagement.
+An automated Welcome email series was configured to promptly acknowledge new subscribers with a message from Mailchimp.
+Additionally, I've set up a Newsletter campaign that will be manually triggered by the site owner, ensuring every subscriber receives the latest updates.
+The overarching goal is to cultivate a community that has the potential to attract returning and new customers, thereby fostering business growth.

 ![features](docs/features_images/newsletter.jpg)

 ## Search Engine Optimization (SEO)

-Keywords
+### Keywords
-I utilized Wordtracker to identify keywords that align with my site.
-The keywords chosen have high enough volume and low enough competition, the KEI (Keyword Effectiveness Index) metric on Wordtracker was used to help decide on the best keywords.
+I used Wordtracker to discover keywords for my website that possess a favorable combination of high search volume and low competition, making use of the KEI (Keyword Effectiveness Index) metric on Wordtracker to guide my keyword selection.

 ![features](docs/features_images/seo.jpg)